Basics – from A for attention to Z for zoom fatigue

 Me as an expert - online?

-A hundred people in a room, a stage at the front, a lectern on it and a speaker behind it - with a big screen behind them.
-Everyone in the audience knows who the expert is.
+One hundred people in the hall, a stage in front, a lectern on top and a speaker behind it – with a large screen behind him.
+It is clear to everyone in the audience who is the expert here.
 And online?
 101 tiles, all the same size.
-No stage, no podium and the presentation blocks out everything else.
+No stage, no podium and the presentation fades out everything else.
 How are you supposed to represent your expert status here?
-In this seminar, we will discuss exactly where the situations overlap and what other ways there are to present yourself as an expert.
+By concentrating on the channels that you also have in the digital world.
+In this seminar, we will discuss exactly what these are and what other options there are to present yourself as an expert in an authentic and trustworthy way.

 Objective